Sobell House Hospice: Sobell House Hospice Charity

 Today the Charity and NHS work together to ensure that good quality specialist palliative care and end of life support is provided by the Hospice.
 Sobell House Hospice is an NHS hospice, with additional funds provided by the Charity.
 The funds provided by the Charity are used for the day-to-day running of the hospice, to help the hospice staff focus on developing care, and to allow the hospice to reach out and provide care in the community and other hospitals.

-The Charity is based in an office within the current hospice building, the day-to-day running of the Charity is responsibility of Diane Gardner the Chief Executive.
+The Charity is based in an office within the current hospice building, the day-to-day running of the Charity is responsibility of Amelia Foster the Chief Executive.
 The Charity's trustees take overall responsibility for the Charity and may be seen at fundraising events.

 Current Fundraising

 The Charity's fundraising team are based in the Charity's head office and engage with corporate sponsors and individuals, as well as running numerous events.
 Individuals raise funds for the hospice by taking part in a range of activities from coffee mornings to marathon running to sky diving.
 The Charity and the hospice also engage a large volunteer work force from the local community who donate their time to reduce the overheads of running the Charity.
 The Charity also manages and gains funds from numerous legacies.

 As well as raising funds from individuals the Charity has strong relationships with local businesses.
 Companies are encouraged to engage with the Charity in a variety of ways ranging from donations through to donations of time.
 To help the Charity celebrate its fortieth birthday the 40 Club was formed which is a group of 40 companies each pledging to raise £10,000.00 over the next four years to support the work of the hospice.

 The main activities of the fundraising team is organising and hosting events.
 The Charity's annual headline event is the Moonlight Stroll where walkers are sponsored to complete a late night walk around the beautiful Oxford city centre.
 The stroll start in 2006 and goes from strength to strength each year the target of the 2015 was to raise £100,000.00 in just one evening.
 The Charity holds numerous other events throughout the year culminating with, the Christmas Gift Fair and the Lights of Love.